z390development/z390/doc/zVSAM/zVSAM_V2.4_Design.md

 ## Introduction

-This document describes the structure of the zVSAM component of the z390 assembler and emulator.
+This document describes the structure of the zVSAM component of the z390 assembler and runtime engine.
 It consists of the following parts:

 - A description of the structure of the interfaces used